-- 45. In Island Luis Vargas Torres, seven types of herons thrive in this protected habitat: White, blue, snowy, striated, brunette, crab-fishing and coronine herons.
-Their habitat are the mangroves and they can be sighted when they are returning from their eating forages.
-The area is also the habitat for seagulls, frigates, pelicans, kingfisher, piures, beach shoe, ospreys, jacanas, cormorants, water birds, and swallows.
-This wildlife's habitat is located along the Luis Vargas Torres Island mangrove strip; however, an estimation has been made that project's intervention in this area will be minimal, since these interventions will be implementing disaster risk reduction, early warning systems, local capacity-building components among other activities.
-A Management Plan is in place at the reserve, as approved by the Ministry of the Environment in year 2015.
-Due to the presence of the Mangrove Wildlife Refuge, Esmeraldas River Estuary on the Luis Vargas Torres Island, it is important to be aware that the conservation of this may act as an adaptation measure.
-The project actions will concentrate at the north area of the Luis Vargas Torres Island.in urban areas and will not intervene areas with high value biodiversity. - 46.
-Esmeraldas is divided by Cerro Gatazo (a 260 m height hill) which forms a natural barrier (Figure 13 and Figure 15).
+- 41. Esmeraldas is divided by cerro Gatazo (a 260 m height hill) which forms a natural barrier (Figure 8 and Figure 10).
 Further south the city has developed on the sides of the Teaone river.
-This river runs northward and makes an eastward turn to join the Esmeraldas river. - 47.
+This river runs northward and makes an eastward turn to join the Esmeraldas river. - 42.
 The area is very humid, annual rainfall in the city is about 800 mm28.
 The Esmeraldas river drains a 21,553 km2 watershed, it is the country's fourth largest watershed.
 The main tributaries are the rivers Guayllabamba and Toachi (which originate in the Andes) and Quininde (which originates in the coastal ridge).
 It has a flow rate of ca., 300 m3/s and a sediment discharge of ca., 13,000 t/day.
 The inter-annual mean discharge is 8.5 billion m3.
-The Teaone river drains a 504,89 km2 watershed with an inter-annual mean discharge of 370 million m3. - 48.
+The Teaone river drains a 504,89 km2 watershed with an inter-annual mean discharge of 370 million m3. - 43.
 The main weather-related risks are flooding by overflow of the Esmeraldas and Teaone rivers, and landslides on the unstable hillsides.
 Exposure is aggravated by informal and illegal occupation of land along the riverbanks, the sedimentary islands, and the hillsides (Perrin et al., 1998).
-By 2007, about 60% of the population lived in areas with medium to high risks of floods or landslides (Sierra et al., 2009). - 49.
+By 2007, about 60% of the population lived in areas with medium to high risks of floods or landslides (Sierra et al., 2009). - 44.
 The predicted climate change points to hotter and more humid conditions and stronger and more frequent ENSO.
 In the past, El Niño has aggravated floods and landslides.
 El Niño 1997 / 1998 destroyed public infrastructure like roads and the water system (CAF, 2000a), and the landslides destroyed about 300 houses (Perrin et al., 1998).
 The most recent impact was during El Niño 2015 / 2016, between January and April 2016 the city was flooded 20 times, about 16,000 people had to be evacuated (Bonilla, 2016a).
 Only in January 2016, about 2,600 people had to be evacuated when the Luis Vargas Torres island was flooded (Bonilla, 2016b).
-The heavy
+The heavy rain also produced landslides.
+The largest one was in January 2016, in cerro Gatazo at the end of El Oro street (calle El Oro) (Figure 12), but the sustained rain produced that earth continued to move downhill until February. - 45.
+Cerro Gatazo has been a main concern for years.
+The slopes are intervened, showing a mixture of eroded and barren areas and vegetated areas with grasses and trees.
+At the beginning of the 2000s, the risk factors were studies and recommendations made (MAE, 2002), and a one-year vegetation trial using vetiver (Chrysopogon zizanioides) was executed in four sites of Cerro Gatazo (PNUD, 2005).
+It was found that vetiver was useful to stabilise the hillsides, but the local population showed low involvement in addressing the hazard.
+In 2010, the Risk Management Secretariat prepared the baseline studies and a project to build the infrastructure needed to stabilise the hillsides and channel rainwater.
+The project was presented to CAF as part of a loan to the Government of Ecuador, but was later withdrawn29. - 46.
+In addition to flooding and landslides, sea level rise could produce that between three and six percent of the city would be temporarily or permanently under water (Sierra et al., 2009).
+The sedimentary islands and Tachina (where the airport is located) would be the most affected areas (Figure 11). - 47.
+The present project contributes to implement Ecuador's National Climate Change Strategy (MAE, 2012) and Esmeraldas' Municipal Climate Change Adaptation and Mitigation Strategy (ONU-HABITAT, 2011).